 4. Stow shoes away in a wicker basket

-Need a solution for the laziest of tidiers?
+Need a shoe storage idea for the laziest of tidiers?
 Hinge-lidded baskets are a great alternative to more conventional shoe storage solutions - and give you a quick clean-up rate.
 They make a lovely feature in a hallway or can be easily stored beneath a console table.

 Hand crafted in Indonesia, we love the finish of this Kubu rattan box from The White Company.